Ing. Vojtěch Kotrba, Ph.D.

 Helena Chytilova is an associate professor at Department of Economics.
 Her research areas include behavioral and experimental economics with special emphasis on sub-discipline of behavioral macroeconomics, more specifically identification of effect of irrational behavior with derivation of implications at the aggregate level in the field of monetary theory and policy.
 Her research projects focus on macroeconomic laboratory experiments based on micro-foundations, which deal with presence of money illusion, coordination failure including consequences in financial markets, analysis of bank runs or the role of economic education in reaching optimum outcomes.

-Tomáš Miklánek is a manager of the Laboratory of Experimental Economics, an Assistant Professor at the Prague University of Economics and Business.
-His research interests is in the field of Experimental and Behavioral Economics.
+Tomáš Miklánek is an assistant professor at the Department of Managerial Economics and CERGE-EI Teaching Fellow.
+His research interests are in the field of Experimental and Behavioral Economics.
 In particular effects of emotions, interaction of monetary and intrinsic incentives, endogenous information choice and experimental asset markets.
-His personal web-page can be found here.

 doc.
 PhDr.
 Lubomír Cingl, Ph.D.

 Lubomír Cingl is an associate professor at the Department of Managerial Economics and CERGE-EI Teaching Fellow.
 His research areas include mainly behavioral and experimental economics (and a little from social psychology).
 His current projects examine topics such as the effects of time pressure and stress on human behavior, theories of secularization and religious (and non-standard) beliefs; dishonesty, tax compliance, antisocial & delinquent behavior; and individual willingness to compete.
 He conducted experiments not only in the lab, but also in the field.